kerbin111/Integ/README.md

 # Integ

+Version 1.1

+*"So many parentheses everywhere"--wob_jonas*

 Note: You need Python 3 to run the Integ interpreter.

 Integ is an esoteric programming language in which the only datatype is the integer and the only storage is one large, variable-length array of arbitrary-precision integers which is accessed through non-negative addresses, beginning at 0.
 In Integ, variables do not get distinct names.
 Instead, they are accessed with the notation {x and written to with the notation }xy where x is the address number and y is the new integer. y is optional; the program will write 0 to x if y is simply a set of empty parentheses (see below).
+Note that }xy returns x.

 Variables are declared in two ways; the variable is always initialized at the same time.